GTM™ – Global Traffic Manager™ Overview

-The Global Traffic Manager, aka GTM, aka DNS, is one of the cutting edge modules offered on F5 Networks BIG-IP platform.
-“GLobal” is the right word for this module because it has the ability to make load balancing decisions for systems all over the US and the World.
-You can think of the GTM as an intelligent DNS that is security minded.
+The Global Traffic Manager (a.k.a.
+GTM) and now referred to as DNS, is one of the cutting-edge modules offered on F5 Networks® BIG-IP® platform.
+“Global” is the right word for this module because it has the ability to make name resolution load balancing decisions for systems located anywhere in the world, not just the US.
+You can think of the GTM as an intelligent DNS that is security-minded.
 In other words its logic can make informed decisions on correlating a hostname to an IP address while keeping security in check.

-Most things you do on the Internet or Private networks start with name resolution – so it makes sense if you’re going to load balance an application it would start at this layer – resolving names to IPs based on availability, Performance, and even Persistence.
+Most things you do on the Internet or private networks will start with name resolution, so it makes sense if you’re going to load balance an application it would start at this layer – resolving names to IPs based on availability, performance, and even persistence.
 It’s important to note, traffic does not “route” through the GTM, the GTM simply tells you the best IP to route to based on metrics for the URL in question.
 That IP can be almost anything really, but usually it’s an actual server, or a virtual IP that fronts multiple servers.
 Like a traditional DNS architecture you usually have multiple GTMs in your architecture, this is for redundancy/availability.

 The main configuration element on an LTM is the Virtual IP or VIP for short.
 There are a plethora of configuration elements that work with VIPs, but at the heart of the technology it’s a VIP they are all a part of.
 Like a WIP, VIPs equate to the URL you’re load balancing, but at its lowest level.
 Like a WIP it usually contains a pool with the servers it’s load balancing & monitor(s) to measure availability / performance.

 Some of the Key differences of the GTM vs LTM

 - The biggest difference between the GTM and LTM, as mentioned earlier, is traffic doesn’t actually flow through the GTM to your servers.